natasaignjatovic05/group-5-imdb-labmt-project/README.md

 The full IMDb review corpus in our processed dataset is the broader corpus we work from.
 For inference, we selected two samples from that corpus: the 1,000 shortest reviews and the 1,000 longest reviews.
 We then used bootstrap resampling within these two groups to estimate the stability of the difference in mean happiness.

+### Happiness scoring

+We used the cleaned labMT lexicon to assign happiness scores to words appearing in each IMDb review.
+For every review, we tokenized the text, matched tokens against the lexicon, counted the number of matched words, and calculated the mean happiness score across all matched tokens.
+Tokens not present in the lexicon were treated as out of vocabulary and were excluded from the score.

 ## Research Question

 Do short and long IMDb reviews differ in lexicon based happiness, and does it contradict our hypothesis that longer reviews are associated with a higher overall happiness score?